 When The Classroom Lacks Walls

 How do you see to it that your classroom studies are authentic?
 I’m a fan of immersion.
-For the past decade my Midwestern Marine Biology class has included a week long field study to the coral reefs and mangrove communities of either The Bahamas or the Florida Keys.
-This field study is conducted with chartered [...]
+For the past decade, my Midwestern Marine Biology class has included a week-long field study of the coral reefs and mangrove communities of… Continue Reading

 The Extended Value of Classroom Networks